 - url is the url to the media

-Then I will create a script which takes this input and puts it into SQLite database.
+Then I will create a script that takes this input and puts it into SQLite database.
 It is so trivial that there is nothing much to write about it.

 The script will create an empty database on the first invocation, read the data from stdin and insert the data in the database.